On Huang and Wong's Algorithm for Generalized Binary Split Trees

 [2]{\ensuremath{T_{\ref{fig: spuler counter #1}#2}}}

-This section concerns \twoWCST, the problem of computing an optimal \emph{two-way comparison} search tree, given a probability distribution $p$ and a set $\Keys$ of $n$ keys.
+This section concerns \twoWCST, the problem of computing an optimal \emph{two-way comparison} search tree, given a set $\Keys$ of $n$ keys and their weight distribution $p$.
 Such a tree $T$ is a rooted binary tree, where each non-leaf node $N$ has two children, as well as a key $k_N\in\Keys$ and a binary comparison operator (equality or less-than).
 Denote such a node by $\compnode{=}{k_N}$ or $\compnode{<}{k_N}$, depending on which comparison operator is used.
 The tree $T$ has $n$ leaves, each labeled with a unique key in $\Keys$.

 The search for a query $\query$ in $T$ starts at the root.
 If the root is a leaf, the search halts.
-Otherwise, it compares $\query$ to the root's key using the root's comparison operator, then recurses either left or right, depending on the outcome of the comparison.
-For the tree to be correct, the search for any query $\query\in\Keys$ must end at the leaf that is labeled with $\query$.
-(For simplicity, we discuss here only the \emph{successful-queries} variant, in which only queries in $\Keys$ are allowed.)
+Otherwise, it compares $\query$ to the root's key using the root's comparison operator, then recurses left if the comparison succeeds, and right otherwise.
+For the tree to be correct,\footnote {Note that, in contrast to \gbsplit trees, there are no comparisons at leaf nodes.
+For simplicity, we discuss here only the successful-queries variant, in which only queries in $\Keys$ are allowed.} the search for any query $\query\in\Keys$ must end at the leaf that is labeled with $\query$.
+Given an instance $(\Keys, p)$, the problem is to find a tree that minimizes the weighted average depth of the leaves (in the case that $p$ is a probability distribution, this is the expected number of comparisons in a search for a query $\query$ drawn randomly according to $p$).
+Figure~\ref{fig: spuler example} shows an example.